katiehickman/m224_seals/README.md

 <br>
 _Scrum Master Grade_:
 <br>
 _Individual Comments:_ This week, we all worked together really well and I think we made a lot of progress on our website.
 Katie and I worked on the techincal aspects in the binary.html and aboutus.html.
 We also worked on the design part of our website to make it look more like the wireframe.
+We also worked on the animation aspect, like having a Click Here on the about us, and if you click on the pictures on our greet pages, they will change.
 <br>
 _Scrum Master Comments:_
 <br>
 Tangibles:
+My jobs this week were the
+<a href="https://github.com/katiehickman/flask_portfolio/issues/32">designer/prototyper</a> and to
-<a href="https://github.com/katiehickman/flask_portfolio/issues/32">Designer/Prototyper</a> and <a href="https://github.com/katiehickman/flask_portfolio/issues/35">Make homepage more unique</a>
+<a href="https://github.com/katiehickman/flask_portfolio/issues/35"> make homepage more unique. </a>
+Also,
+<a href="https://github.com/katiehickman/flask_portfolio/commits?author=shreya-ahujaa"> code commits </a> showing technical ideas, specifically in <a href="https://github.com/katiehickman/flask_portfolio/blob/main/templates/greetshreya.html">greetshreya.html</a> and <a href="https://github.com/katiehickman/flask_portfolio/blob/main/templates/aboutus.html">aboutus.html</a>.

 **_Derek Bokelman_**